marc2332/bliss/doc/docs/config_md2s_motors.md

 # Microdiffractometer (MD2-S, MD3, MD3-UP) Motors
-Micro Difractometers designed by EMBL and marketed by ARINAX are used to perform crystallography experiments.
+Micro Difractometers designed by EMBL and commercialised by ARINAX are used to perform crystallography experiments.
 In bliss their control is separated in two parts: motors and equipment.
 The configuration below only concerns motors.